adam-faulkner/SklearnTextClassify/README.md

 `text_bow` will be processed as a vector of tf-idf-weighted counts, `text_embeddings` will undergo the mean-embeddings transformation described above and `positive-` and `negative-num` will be transformed into real-valued features.

 `cli.py` provides all of the required functionality.
-All commands are available via `-h`:
+All commands can be viewed via `-h`:

 ```
 $python ./cli.py -h